 We have seen that Matthew has 1068 verses; and that Luke has 1149 verses; and that between them they reproduce 582 of Mark’s verses.
-That means that in Matthew and Luke there is much more material than Mark supplies.
-When we examine that material, we find that more than 200 verses of it are almost identical.
-For instance, such passages as Luke 6: 41, 42 and Matthew 7: 3, 5; Luke 10: 21, 22 and Matthew 11: 25-27; Luke 3: 7-9 and Matthew 3: 7-10 are almost exactly the same.
+That means that in Matthew and Luke there is much more material than Mark contains and supplies.
+When we examine that material we find that more than 200 verses of it are almost identical.
+For instance, such passages as Luke 6: 41, 42 and Matthew 7: 3, 5; Luke 10: 21, 22 and Matthew 11: 25-27; Luke 3: 7-9 and Matthew 3: 7-10 are almost identically the same.
 But here we notice a difference.
-The material which Matthew and Luke drew from Mark was almost entirely material dealing with the events of Jesus’ life; but these 200 additional verses common to Matthew and Luke tell us, not what Jesus did but what Jesus said.
-Clearly in these verses Matthew and Luke are drawing from a common source-book of the teachings of Jesus.
+The material which Matthew and Luke drew from Mark was almost entirely material dealing with the events of Jesus’ life; but the 200 common verses which Matthew and Luke have over and above that is entirely composed of the teaching of Jesus; these verses tell us, not so much what Jesus did, as what Jesus said.
+Clearly in these 200 verses Matthew and Luke are drawing from a common source-book of the teachings of Jesus.
 That book does not now exist; but to it scholars have given the letter Q which stands for Quelle, which is the German word for source.
-In its day it must have been an extraordinarily important book, for it was the first handbook of the teaching of Jesus.—Barclay, W. (1956).
-Article: Introduction to the Gospel According to Saint Matthew in The Gospel of Mattew,* (vol. 1, pp. xvii–xx) in The Daily Study Bible.
-Philadelphia, PA: The Westminster John Knox Press.†‡§
+In its day it must have been an extraordinarily important book, for it was the first handbook of the teaching of Jesus.—Barclay, William.
+Article: Introduction to the Gospel According to Saint Matthew.
+The Gospel of MATTHEW, vol. 1.
+The Daily Study Bible.
+2nd ed.
+Edinburgh, Scotland: The Saint Andrew Press; 1958: pg xvii-xxi.†‡§

+[Introduction to the Gospels:] Are you convinced by Barclay’s discussion that Mark was the earliest Gospel written?
+Are you convinced that Matthew and Luke borrowed from Mark or from a common source?
+Do Matthew’s and Luke’s Gospels make Jesus and His disciples seem more “saintly”?

-Conservative Christians scholars all agree that the Gospel of Mark was written by John Mark, the son of Mary, (Acts 12:12) and the cousin of Barnabas.
+[Introduction to the Gospels:] Conservative Christians scholars all agree that the Gospel of Mark was written by John Mark, the son of Mary, (Acts 12:12) and the cousin of Barnabas.
 (Colossians 4:10) He was a young man who grew up in Jerusalem.
 His first name was John.
 (See Acts 13:5,13; Colossians 4:10; Philemon 24; 1 Peter 5:13.)
-It is likely that the upper room where Jesus spent His last night with the disciples was in Mark’s parent’s home.
+It is likely that the upper room where Jesus spent His last night with the disciples was in the home of Mark’s parents.
 (See Matthew 26:18; Mark 14:51; Luke 22:12; Acts 1:13.)
-For some time after the crucifixion, their home served as headquarters for the early church and the place where the disciples stayed when in Jerusalem.
-(John 20:19; Acts 1:13-14; 12:12) John Mark accompanied Paul and Barnabas on the first part of their first missionary journey; however, he went home before its end.
+For some time after the crucifixion, their home served as headquarters for the early church and was the place where the disciples stayed when in Jerusalem.
+(See John 20:19; Acts 1:13-14; 12:12.)
+John Mark accompanied Paul and Barnabas on the first part of their first missionary journey.
+However, he went home before its end.
 (Acts 13:5,13) John Mark later worked with Peter and Paul.
 (1 Peter 5:13; Colossians 4:10; 2 Timothy 4:11)

-[SDA Bible Commentary:] Papias, bishop of the city of Hierapolis, about 10 mi.
-(16 km.) from Colossae and Laodicea in Asia Minor, is the first known writer who speaks of Mark as the author of this Gospel.
-In his Interpretations, written about 140 a.d., as quoted in Eusebius (Ecclesiastical History iii.
+[SDA Bible Commentary:] Papias, bishop of the city of Hierapolis, about 10 mi. distant from Colossae and Laodicea in Asia Minor, is the first known writer who speaks of Mark as the author of this Gospel.
+In his Interpretations, as quoted in Eusebius (Ecclesiastical History iii.
 39. 15; Loeb ed., vol. 1, p.
 297), he states: